galshaif/global-yemen/_pages/valleysongs.md

   </tr>
 </table>
 <p align="justify">
-<i>Translator’s note: Nine years has passed since F.B.H. last saw her husband.
+<b>Translator’s note:</b> <i> Nine years has passed since F.B.H. last saw her husband.
 She mourns her wasted youth and promised marriage life.
 She wonders how much more must she pray before God answers her prayers for her husband’s return.
 The first line of <i>ya hanyni hanyn</i> (يا حنين حنين) is a difficult phrase to translate. <i>hanyn</i> refers to the heavy and depressive feeling that one feels in times of great sorrow.
 The full phrase refers to a state of self-wallow for the lack of a better translation.</i>
 </p>
 </body>
 </html>